 Our programs are built around creative learning with two goals: firstly, creating a space for learning and growth; secondly, encouraging students to share their work with the world.

-KAOFP runs three different programs in partnership with closely related organizations, providing after-school programming for elementary, middle, and high school-aged children.
+KAOFP runs three different programs in partnership with closely related nonprofit organizations, providing after-school programming for elementary, middle, and high school-aged children.
 Programs take place twice a week at different schools around Chicago.
 While each program is unique in its goals and activities, all programs focus on creative development in the arts and humanities.